 There are lots of options beyond leaving your dog in her crate all day.
 Some options will work better for some dogs.
 For example, getting a midday dog walker won’t help if your dog’s crate is too big and she doesn’t understand the concept of potty training yet.

 - Use potty pads and a doggie playpen.
-Another option for dogs who won’t stop peeing in their crate is to set up a solid potty pad and x-pen setup.
+Another option for dogs who won’t stop peeing in their crate is to set up a solid potty pad and playpen setup.
 Teaching your dog to use potty pads is a great option for young or small dogs if you can’t afford doggie daycare.
-The basic idea is to use an X pen to keep your dog in one general area of the room, while also giving her a place to pee that’s easy for you to clean up.
+The basic idea is to use the pen to keep your dog in one general area of the room, while also giving her a place to pee that’s easy for you to clean up.
 This approach won’t stop the peeing problem, but it does give your dog an appropriate place to go while she’s home alone.